What is the goal of wildlife conservation?

 Goal 2: Protecting Endangered Species

 Protecting endangered species is a crucial aspect of wildlife conservation.
 This involves saving species that are at risk of extinction due to factors like habitat loss, climate change, or poaching.
 It doesn’t matter if a species generates more perceived value to humans than others.
-No matter if it is a cute or an ugly animal, all species deserve to be saved!
+No matter if it is a cute animal or not, all species deserve to be saved!

 The conservation of the Giant Panda in China is a stellar example.
 Due to extensive conservation efforts, including habitat protection and breeding programs, the wild population of Giant Pandas increased by 17% from 2003 to 2013.
 Plus, the status of Giant Pandas was downgraded from “Endangered” to “Vulnerable” in 2016.